Sanlokii/CTF-write-ups/EZ-CTF/Mario-bros.md

 ***

-For this challenge, you need to connect to the remote server on port 7777.
+For this challenge, I need to connect to the remote server.

 Once connected, we are on a bash shell with the return: `Are you root?`